VN-That1Guy/VN-That1Guy.github.io/README.md

 # Programming Portfolio of Vinh Nguyen
-A collection of projects made from programming class
+A collection of projects made from programming classes I and II

 *A collaborative work